osrf/gazebo_tutorials/haptix_unboxing/tutorial.md

 1. Connect the keyboard and mouse to the USB switch.

 1. Connect the 2-port hub to the USB switch.
+Optionally connect the 2-port hub to its power adaptor.

 1. Connect the Spacenav to the 2-port hub.